Harlington, London: Administrative history

 In 1924 the civil parish council (CPC) asked Staines Rural District Council (RDC) to light the village street and this was done a year later.
 The cemetery in Cherry Lane was opened in 1936 by the UDC and the CPC started its first allotments in 1895, but they rejected proposals to acquire a recreation ground or parish hall.

 See the entry for Hayes for the later detailed local history.
+On 1 April 1965 the parish was abolished.
+At the 1951 census (one of the last before the abolition of the parish), Harlington had a population of 15,946.

 Sanitation

 The chief task from 1872 for local government was the making of sewers in villages beyond a handful of homes such as this.
 Sewerage had been discussed in the vestry as long ago as 1864.
 The increase of population in the 20th century, growing preference for flush toilets and prohibitions on ground water contamination made the need for proper sanitation more urgent.
 In 1912, for instance, there were said to have been eleven cases of typhoid near the 'White Hart', and there was an outbreak of diphtheria in 1916.

 During the 1920s the RDC made plans for constructing sewers, and the relative cost of their scheme and of schemes proposed by Hayes Urban District Council largely influenced the parish council's views on local government reorganisation.
 In the end the council seem to have acquiesced peacefully in the amalgamation with Hayes that took place in 1930, only on the grounds that this seemed to provide the best and cheapest chance of sewers being constructed soon.
 A sewerage scheme for the parish was completed by Hayes and Harlington Urban District Council in 1934.